sts10/medic/readme.markdown

 # Medic

-A Rust CLI that checks the passwords of a KeePass database against the Have I Been Pwned password list.
+A Rust CLI that provides a variety of ways to check the "health" of a given KeePass database, including checking passwords against the Have I Been Pwned password list.

 **WARNING**: This software is a work in progress and still experimental.
 I would **NOT** use it with real KeePass databases or passwords just yet.

-Medic provides four ways to check the health of a given KeePass database.
-Here's the current menu:
+**Medic provides four ways to check the health of a given KeePass database.** Here's the current menu:

 ```text
 To check your KeePass database's passwords, do you want to: